Crippyton/Digital_watch/README.md

 # Digital watch
-Projetos desenvolvidos para teste de conhecimentos em HTML, CSS e JS
+Projects developed to test knowledge in HTML, CSS and JS